hove-io/transit_model/documentation/gtfs_to_ntfs_specs.md

 model.
 See [common NTFS rules] for more information.

 ### Prepending data

 As explained in [common NTFS rules], a prefix is added to all identifiers during the conversion in order to guarantee uniqueness among objects IDs.
 In the following chapters, identifiers may be prepend with this _prefix_ using this pattern : **\<prefix>:<object\_id>**.
 The use of this specific pattern is shown explicitly using the value **ID** in the column _Constraint_ in the tables below.

-To reinforce the uniqueness some objects have a sub-prefix (generated automatically) in addition to their prefix.\
+To reinforce the uniqueness some objects might have a sub-prefix (generated automatically) in addition to their prefix.\
 The pattern is the following **\<prefix>:<sub_prefix>:<object\_id>**.\
-See [common NTFS rules] for more information.\
 Objects concerned by this sub-prefix in this connector are: `calendars`, `trips`, `trip_properties`, `frequencies`, `comments`, `comment_links`, `geometries`, `equipments`.

 In addition, the NTFS format introduces 2 objects to enable the manipulation of several datasets: contributors and datasets.
 Those two objects are described in [common NTFS rules].

 Two parameters can be specified in the configuration of the converter in order to determine if on demand transport (ODT) data should be considered when reading the input GTFS (in particular, when [reading the stop_times.txt file](#reading-stop_timestxt)):

 * a boolean parameter `odt`, by default set to `false`, indicating if the GTFS should be considered as containing ODT information
 * a string `odt_comment` setting the message associated to an ODT comment.

 ## Mapping of objects between GTFS and NTFS

 | GTFS object | NTFS object(s)                              |
 | ----------- | ------------------------------------------- |
 | agency      | network and company                         |